 Are you worried about some things out there in the future?
-Are you graduating but are still very uncertain about what you"re going to do?
+Are you graduating but are still very uncertain about the next step for you should be?
 Are you headed home for the summer into a disastrous family situation?
 Do you feel overwhelmed at times by friends or family who sneer at beliefs and convictions you hold very dear?

-I stopped and we talked about the lack of rain.
+I stopped. and we talked about the lack of rain.
 We talked about the malnourished kids coming to his school.
-We talked about the opposition some of his people were encountering at the hands of voodoo followers.
+We talked about the opposition that some of his people were encountering at the hands of voodoo followers.
 Then, our talk turned to the Lord and what He was doing in our lives.
-As we parted that day, Pastor Merzilus' leathery face crin goodbye to me.
+As we parted that day, Pastor Merzilus' leathery face crinkled into a grin.

-They were typical Haitian parting words.
-On that day kled into a smile.
-"Pran kouraj (Take courage)," he shouted as he waved they reminded me in a particular way of that Sea of Galilee vignette.
+"Pran kouraj (Take courage)," he called out as he waved goodbye.
+Those words reminded me in a particular way of that Sea of Galilee vignette.

 In the desperate situations of life, we sometimes cannot trust our senses.
 But when we look up, our Lord is there.
 In the anxious moments of life, we need to listen for His voice: "It is I. Do not be afraid."

 We need not fear even the worst storms of life.
 We are in the hands of Him who is Victor and Master over all.

 So, are you heading into a summer with Youth in Mission and still lack a lot of support money?
 Listen to Pastor Merzilus echo the words of Jesus: "Pran kouraj (Take courage)."

 This summer, will you encounter a friend or family member who will make fun of your beliefs and lifestyle choices?
 Listen to Pastor Merzilus echo the words of Jesus: "Pran Kouraj (Take courage)."